oeg-upm/tada-gam/README.md

 A scalable version of tada entity using the MapReduce framework

 # Install (Mac and Ubuntu)
-1. Download the application via `git` or the web interface of github
+1. Download the application via `git` or the web interface of github (make sure to include the submodules as well e.g., `git clone --recursive https://github.com/oeg-upm/tada-gam.git`)
 1. using the terminal, go to project directory `cd /home/ubuntu/tada-gam` (if `/home/ubuntu/` was your download location)
 1. Create virtual environment`virtualenv -p /usr/bin/python2.7 .venv` (you need to have virtualenv installed)
 1. Activate the virtual environment `source .venv/bin/activate`